auroshreedash05/HR_Analytics_Dashboard/README.md

 - What is the average satisfaction rate of employees who stayed?
 - Which department employees are left most?
 - What is the average salary of employees who left?
-- Does average monthly hours become the employees' churn?
+- Does average monthly hours become the employee's churn?
 - What are the average number of projects of the employees who left?
 - The average salary of each department?
 - Does the promotion reduce churn in the company?